 The best time to visit Joshua Tree National Park for good weather is from March to May.

 During the spring, the average daytime temperature is around 85ºF (29ºC) and there is usually very little, if any rain – not that the desert gets very much precipitation anyway.

 If you really want to beat the heat, the months of April and October usually provide just the right mix of moderate daytime highs and comfortable nighttime lows for most people to enjoy.

 Best time for camping

-The best time for camping in Joshua Tree National Park is during the spring and the fall months.
+The best time for camping in Joshua Tree National Park is from March to May and October to November.

 Throughout the spring and the fall, you can expect comfortable daytime temperatures and moderate overnight lows.

 Plus, the nighttime temperatures in the spring are usually just around 50ºF.
 As a result, you can normally camp with a summer sleeping bag and a summer-weight sleeping pad and be perfectly warm at night.

 Best time to avoid crowds